How I benchmark transcription models in Thoth

 Why benchmark?

-Every transcription model ships with a WER number on some clean studio dataset.
+Every transcription model ships with a WER number from some clean studio dataset.
 Real meetings are messier: accented speakers, background noise, domain vocabulary.
-We wanted numbers we could actually trust.
+I wanted numbers I could trust.

 The setup

-WER is computed as (substitutions + deletions + insertions) / reference word count via dynamic programming edit distance.
+WER = (substitutions + deletions + insertions) / reference word count, computed via edit distance.

 Results